 Photo: Ted Van Pelt from Mechanicsburg, PA, USA / CC BY (https://creativecommons.org/licenses/by/2.0)

-The Cult would continue on releasing great rock records into the 1990s, 2000s and 2010s.
-The band broke up in 1995 for almost a five year period but reformed at the turn of the century.
-A few years later they went on hiatus but reformed rather quickly.
+The Cult would continue releasing outstanding rock records into the 1990s, 2000s, and 2010s.
+The band broke up in 1995 after almost a five-year period but reformed at the turn of the century.
+A few years later, they went on hiatus but reformed rather quickly.
 They have been going strong ever since.
-The band has gone through many lineup changes over the years but the two constants have remained in the form of musicians Ian Astbury and Billy Duffy.
-Over the years the Cult have released ten studio albums including Dreamtime in 1984, Love in 1985, Electric in 1987, Sonic Temple in 1989, Ceremony in 1991, The Cult in 1994, Beyond Good and Evil in 2001, Born Into This in 2007, Choice of Weapon in 2012 and Hidden City in 2016.
+The band has undergone many lineup changes over the years, but the two constants are musicians Ian Astbury and Billy Duffy.
+Over the years, the Cult have released ten studio albums, including Dreamtime in 1984, Love in 1985, Electric in 1987, Sonic Temple in 1989, Ceremony in 1991, The Cult in 1994, Beyond Good and Evil in 2001, Born Into This in 2007, Choice of Weapon in 2012 and Hidden City in 2016.

-The Cult also released forty one singles during their long career.
-Their first single release was issued in 1984 entitled “Spiritwalker” which only charted in the UK and peaked at the number seventy seven position.
-Their last single release as of this writing in 2020 was a song called G/O/A/T/ which was issued in 2016 off the album Hidden City.
-They never had a single break the U.S. Top 40.
-Their highest charting song was “Fire Woman,” which hit number one in New Zealand and stands as their only number one single on a world wide basis.
-However The Cult were a great rock band that were not about singles but rather great overall rock albums in the same manner Led Zeppelin, Iron Maiden or Motorhead were not singles bands.
+The Cult also released forty-one singles during their long career.
+Their first single release was issued in 1984 entitled “Spiritwalker,” which only charted in the UK and peaked at the number seventy-seven position.
+Their last single release as of this writing in 2020 was a song called G/O/A/T, issued in 2016 off the album Hidden City.
+They never had a single break in the U.S. Top 40.
+Their highest charting song was “Fire Woman,” which hit number one in New Zealand and is their only number-one single worldwide.
+However, The Cult was a great rock band that was not about singles but rather great overall rock albums in the same manner.
+Led Zeppelin, Iron Maiden, or Motorhead were not single bands.

 Our Top 10 Songs From The Cult List features various songs from the band’s fabulous career.
-Of course it’s just subjective, but we believe it serves as a great starting point for those rock fans looking to get into the band and check out some really good Cult songs.
+Of course, it’s subjective, but we believe it serves as a great starting point for those rock fans looking to get into the band and check out some outstanding Cult songs.

 # 10 – Dirty Little Rockstar